F2Wang/ObjectDatasetTools/README.md

 The codes are currently written for a single object of interest per frame.
 They can be modified to create a dataset that has several items within a frame.

-### License

-This code is released under the MIT License (refer to the LICENSE file for details).

 ## Installation

 The installation has been tested on a fresh install of Ubuntu 16.04 with Python 2.7